 - Hours: Vary by venue

 Southeast Michigan water parks are a prime way to whet that burning need to cool off.
-Did you know there’s a 570,000-gallon wave pool right in Detroit?
-Chandler Park also has oodles of spray fountains for wee ones.
-Or tackle a wicked water slide in Ypsilanti – or, if it gets too hot for ya, hit up the cool lazy river and water cannons at Warren’s indoor community center.
-Check out our full list of 10 of the best picks in the region by clicking the link above!
+Chandler Park in Detroit also has oodles of spray fountains for wee ones.
+Or tackle a wicked water slide in Ypsilanti – or, if it gets too hot for ya, hit up the cool lazy river at Warren’s indoor community center.
+Check out our full list of the best picks in the region.

 - Cost: $5-plus, depending on venue

 Can’t afford Broadway?
 Try your community theater.
 Kid fare rules the summer!
 Catch some great shows at these local spots.

 - Address: 1 Nelson Mandela Drive, Detroit

 - Hours: Vary by attraction